 Up until now, secure websites on Google Chrome showed the HTTPS secure indicator in the address bar along with other visual cues like the padlock icon at the bottom which indicates the website you were visiting was secure.

 Secure connections to websites have widely been considered a measure that is necessary, as it helps to decrease the risks which users face, especially where the content injection is concerned.
 Security is needed to keep data secure from third parties, and it helps users feel more confident knowing that they are communicating with the correct websites.

-The new version of Google Chrome will only write secure and not secure, which makes is simpler for users to identify and understand whether the websites they are visiting were secure enough or not.
-Websites which are not secure will simply be marked as “not secure” come September.
+The new version of Google Chrome will only write secure and not secure, which makes it simpler for users to identify and understand whether the websites they are visiting were secure enough or not.
+Websites that are not secure will simply be marked as “not secure” come September.

-Prior to this, the HTTPS format was used as a more secure version of the regular HTTP websites.
-This acted as a secure communication protocol for both websites and its users, and kept your data safe from third party viewers.
+Prior to this, the HTTPS format serves as a more secure indicator version of the regular HTTP websites.
+This acts as a secure communication protocol for both websites and their users.
+It has also been keeping your data safe from third-party viewers.

 Why is Google employing this change?
-Google claims it is because should be able to expect that the websites hey visit are safe by default.
-However, information which is well-presented will allow users to be as informed as possible, and this can be accomplished through a minimalist approach instead of complete removal altogether.
+Google claims it is because should be able to expect that the websites they visit are safe by default.
+However, systematic information will reach users as soon as possible.
+This can be possible through a minimalist approach instead of complete removal altogether.

 Google says that HTTPS is becoming easier and cheaper to integrate.
 If you haven’t already done so, it is time to do it.
 We can help you with this systemic change through our partner certificate authorities.
 You can choose one from our selection of digital certificates — all of them offering the best features for reasonable prices.
 Contact us for more information about SSL Certificates.